SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-trendminer.md

 Once you have defined and activated a TrendMiner offloading pipeline, the initial offload must be completed before you can start querying the data in TrendMiner.

+{{< c8y-admon-info >}}
-> **Info:** The offloading pipeline must be active.
+The offloading pipeline must be active.
 If the pipeline is deactivated, you can only query the contents offloaded into the data lake so far.
 Access to recent data will be deactivated.
+{{< /c8y-admon-info >}}

 {{< product-c8y-iot >}} DataHub provides the following views within Dremio, based on tables having the same name and the same schema: